 What we need is a mind that is fully quiet but centered on God the Father, Son and Holy Spirit.

 Some people worry that any sort of sitting in silence is false prayer, but this is untrue.
 Silence is what leads to deep prayer and communion with His Majesty.
 There is a difference between sitting in emptiness with no thoughts and sitting in silence with a mind that’s clear of distractions and attentively focused on God (even if little is said or thought).

 Again, learning to quiet our wandering minds from distractions is a good and necessary thing.
 Mental focus can only make us better lovers of Christ.
 However, to rid ourselves entirely of all thoughts and call this emptiness “prayer” is very different.

 So, is centering prayer Catholic prayer?
 Unfortunately, it is not authentic Catholic prayer.
 While aspects of it may be utilized toward prayer, centering prayer itself is full of problems, only a few of which are mentioned in this article.

 To summarize: if a person desires to take some time before prayer to quiet their thoughts in order to focus all their attention on God and His presence, there is nothing wrong with that.
-Even if one desires to employ a word toward this end for a short time, that is acceptable too as long as it is a prayerful word or phrase and as long as the person eventually moves into actual prayer with God or focuses on His presence within them and around them.
+Even if one desires to employ a word toward this end for a short time, that is acceptable too as long as it is a prayerful word or phrase, and as long as the person eventually moves into actual prayer with God or focuses on His presence within and around him/her.

 This article was a very short articulation of centering prayer and Catholic Centering Prayer.
-More information may be found in our new book, Counterfeit Spirituality which comes out on April 10th, 2020 with Our Sunday Visitor.
+More information may be found in our new book COUNTERFEIT SPIRITUALITY which comes out on April 10th, 2020 with Our Sunday Visitor.
 Other topics covered in the book are: Reiki, Yoga, the Law of Attraction, Mindfulness, and much more.
 The book discusses which practices are good, which ones are not, and how a person may know the difference.